mikolajsemeniuk/SQL_Pack/T-SQL/1. Variables/README.md

 ```

 ## Get column
-Get all values from column 'col1' from table
+Get all values from column 'col1' from table to variable
 ```sql
 DECLARE @col VARCHAR(MAX)
 SELECT